CrazyAmphibian/Electrum/readme.md

 ## Overview:

 - integration with other mods
-- 10 spells
+- 20 new spells (2 more with other mods enabled)
-- 7 materials
+- 7 new materials
+- 2 new items

 ## Spells